incentivebeats/psppeeps-adhoc-server/README.md

 # PSPPEEPS Adhoc Server
-It's PPSSPP Adhoc Server - but only for Phantasy Star Portbale
+It's PPSSPP Adhoc Server - but only for Phantasy Star Portable.
+Other features include Alphine 3.23 update and an exporter for metrics.

 # Supported Games
 ```